Google inexplicably takes away wide-angle astrophotography from Pixel phones

 Taking a look at the Wayback Machine, we can see that this change occurred some time between November 1st and November 7th.
 It’s slightly odd timing given that the update wasn’t released until a couple of days later.

 For an explanation as to why the feature may have been cut, you can check out this thread on Google’s Pixel Phone Help forum.
-It has examples from two users, showing the results astrophotography mode produced on the Pixel 5’s regular camera, compared to what the ultra-wide lens put out.
+It has examples from two users, showing the results astrophotography mode produced on the Pixel 5’s regular camera, compared to what the ultrawide lens put out.
 I’ll let you judge the pictures for yourself.
 The forum post, however, is another bit of timing weirdness — it was made days after the update removing the feature had already started rolling out.

 Given that the update was out for a month and a half before most people really started noticing that the feature had been removed, it may be obvious why Google thought it could get away without mentioning it in the changelog.
-Even if it’s a feature that won’t be missed by many, it still stands as a reminder that software features used to advertise a phone may be subject to change (just like the Pixel’s unlimited original quality storage in Google Photos).
+Even if it’s a feature that won’t be missed by many, it still stands as a reminder that the software features you get used to on your phone may be subject to change.

+Update December 29th, 12:20PM ET: A previous version of this article compared the feature being taken away to Google discontinuing the Pixel’s unlimited original quality storage in Google Photos.
+That change only applies to new Pixel phones, as existing ones are keeping the level of Google Photos storage that was originally advertised, so it wasn’t a great analogy.

 Loading comments...